sergey-shandar/public/articles/some-aspects-of-merkle-tree.md

 `f` is a [cryptographic compress hash function](https://en.wikipedia.org/wiki/One-way_compression_function) that accepts two digests and returns one.
 For example, `h01 = f(h0, h1)`.

-We split a data block into a list of digests `[h0, h1, ..., hN]`.
+We split a data block into a list of digests `[d0, d1, ..., dN]`.
 Let's assume that `N` is `2^P`, where `P` is the height of the corresponding Merkle tree.
 Our tree will look like this:

 ```mermaid
 graph